 We recommend the universal and fully accesible virtual keyboard from Comfort Software.
 It has additional advantages compared to the regular keyboard and you can customize the on-screen keyboard look and behavior.

 Solution 2 – Update your keyboard / trackpad drivers

-Downloading drivers manually can be long and tedious process that might affect your PC in case you download wrong versions.
-Therefore you might want to use this Driver Update software that automatically downloads and installs the necessary drivers.
+Downloading drivers manually can be a long and tedious process that might affect your PC in case you download wrong versions.
+Therefore you might want to use a Driver Update software that automatically downloads and installs the necessary drivers.

 - Download and install TweakBit Driver Updater